 A second more elaborate computer listing from 1982 included dates, titles, and some performer annotation.
 This list included many performances other than those at The National, and seems to be the record of one east-coast theater-goer’s programs beginning in 1943.

 Further work was done by President Donn B. Murphy, and Archivist Thomas S. Shorebird, from 1988 through 1993.
 Dr. Murphy and Anthony Stewart made entries from 1993 through 1997.
-Where only the year and not the specific play dates of attractions are known, they are listed prior to dated attractions, except when January play-dates make it clear that the undated attractions were later in the year.
 Work to incorporate material from other files into a comprehensive chronology was done by volunteer archivists Melvin Goldberg, Bayla White, Mary Haley, Elaine Kolodny and Celia Shapiro over a multi-year period beginning in 2000.

 SN refers to Stage for a Nation, Lee, Meersman, Murphy, 1985, the official history of The National.
-HNNT refers to History of the New National Theatre by Alexander Hunter and J. H. Polkinhorn, November, 1954 ON refers to a series of orange notebooks containing information taken from the files of the Washington Historical Society on productions at The National beginning in 1835.
-Information culled from The Intelligencer newspaper files of the Martin Luther King Library.
-There are no program files for these entries.
+HNNT refers to History of the New National Theatre by Alexander Hunter and J. H. Polkinhorn, November 1954.
+ON refers to a series of orange notebooks containing information taken from the files of the Washington Historical Society on productions at The National beginning in 1835.